fuzzylabs/matcha/docs/getting-started.md

 matcha provision
 ```

-Initially, `matcha` will ask you a few questions about how you'd like your infrastructure to be set up.
+Initially, Matcha will ask you a few questions about how you'd like your infrastructure to be set up.
 Specifically, it will ask for a _name_ for your infrastructure, a _region_ to deploy it to, and a password.
 After that, it will go ahead of provision infrastructure.

 > Note: provisioning can take up to 20 minutes.

-Once provisioning is completed, you can query `matcha`, using the `get` command:
+Once provisioning is completed, you can query Matcha, using the `get` command:

 ```bash
 matcha get